theobald-software/theobald-software.github.io/content/_en/ecs-core/webservices/openapi_definitions/create_openapi_definitions_managementsite.md

 lang: en_GB
 ---

 Via the ECS Core *Management Site* the export of web services in OpenAPI definitions is also possible.
-To do this, go to the *Web Services* tab in the menu, click on the desired web service on the left and then on *Download Open Api Definition*.
+To do this, go to the *Web Services* tab in the menu, click on the wanted web service on the left and then on *Download Open Api Definition*.

 ![ecscore-nwc_1](/img/content/ecscore-wsd_25.png){:class="img-responsive"}